 Expect a huge bill

 Many people may not want to tell you this, but the process takes time and money.
-Treatment is not that cheap, and you are going to have to work hard for it.
-Inpatient treatment is much more expensive than outpatient.
+Treatment is not easy and you are going to have to work hard for it.

 You may feel like giving up